If you’re serious about reaching your full running potential, then you’re in the right place.

-Long running sessions have their benefits, but to take your running to the next level, sprinting is of utmost importance.
+Long sessions have their benefits, but to take your running to the next level, sprinting is of the utmost importance.

 Start with a proper warm-up.
-Perform five minutes of slow jogging, followed by dynamic movements such as knee circles, inchworms, lateral lunges and walking lunges.
+Do five minutes of slow jogging followed by dynamic movements such as knee circles, inchworms, lateral lunges and walking lunges.

-Shoot for eight to ten sprints, then finish off the workout with a decent cool-down.
-Jog slowly for five minutes, and stretch your whole lower body.
+Shoot for eight to ten sprints, then finish off the workout with a decent cooldown.
+Jog slowly for five minutes, then stretch your whole lower body.

-Also known as lactate threshold, LT, or threshold run, a tempo workout is a faster-paced run that’s vital for boosting metabolic fitness.
+Also known as lactate threshold, LT, or threshold runs, tempo workouts are faster-paced runs that are vital for boosting metabolic fitness.

-The primary purpose behind tempo run is to increase your lactate threshold level—the point at which the body fatigues at a certain pace.
+The primary purpose for tempo runs is to increase your lactate threshold level, the point at which the body fatigues at a certain pace.

 For a five-mile tempo workout, start by warming up with a 5-minute slow jog, then run a mile at 20 seconds slower than your half-marathon pace.

-For the remaining duration of the workout, pick up the pace every mile by five to 10 seconds until you’re running the final mile 20 seconds faster than your half marathon pace.
+For the remainder of the workout, pick up the pace every mile by five to 10 seconds until you’re running the final mile 20 seconds faster than your half marathon pace.

-- Run tall, core engaged and back flat.
+- Run tall, with your core engaged and your back flat.
 Do not lean forward.

 - Engage your hamstrings, quads, and glutes on the way up.
 Make sure to push from the hip while engaging your entire lower body to get up the hill.